potionz/puppet-apache/README.md

 * Ruby 1.8.7, and 1.9.3 are fully supported.
 * Ruby OpenSSL library.

-## Installation: ##
+## Usage: ##

 You can start installation with:

 *puppet apply main.pp*

-it will start automaticly run httpd.pp and perl.pp.
+it will automaticly run httpd.pp and perl.pp manifests.